Kid Rock: Public image and controversies

-In January 2005, Ritchie performed at the inaugural address of reelected president George W. Bush, sparking criticism from conservative groups, due to Ritchie's lyrics.
-In September, Kid Rock filled in for Johnny Van Zant, the lead singer of Lynyrd Skynyrd, on the band's hit "Sweet Home Alabama" at the Hurricane Katrina benefit concert.
 In 2007 and 2008, Ritchie toured for the United Service Organizations.
 Also in 2008, Ritchie recorded and made a music video for the song "Warrior" for a National Guard advertising campaign.

-A philanthropist, Ritchie oversees The Kid Rock Foundation, a charity which raises funds for multiple causes, including campaigns which sent "Kid Rock care packages" to U.S. military personnel stationed overseas.
-Ritchie is an advocate for affordable concert tickets, and makes an effort to try and sell tickets to his performances for as low as possible to encourage increased concert attendance for lower income consumers and discourage scalping.
-Instead of getting paid for the show, he gets a percentage of concession and ticket sales.

 In 2011, Ritchie was honored by the NAACP, which sparked protests stemming from his past display of the Confederate flag in his concerts.
 During the ceremony, Kid Rock elaborated on his display of the flag, stating, "[I] never flew the flag with hate in my heart [...]
 I love America, I love Detroit, and I love black people."
 Ritchie's publicist announced that 2011 was the year he officially distanced himself from the flag.
+Kid Rock stopped displaying the Confederate flag at his concerts in 2007.

-In 2012, Kid Rock performed alongside Travie McCoy and The Roots in honor of the Beastie Boys, during the band's induction to the Rock & Roll Hall of Fame.
-In 2013, Ritchie criticized Republican lawmakers in New York for passing laws which made it difficult for him to keep concert ticket prices low.
+In 2012, Kid Rock performed alongside Travie McCoy and the Roots in honor of Beastie Boys, during the band's induction to the Rock and Roll Hall of Fame.

+In 2013, Ritchie criticized Republican lawmakers in New York for passing laws that made it difficult for him to keep concert ticket prices low.